arbCoding/sac-format/README.md

         - Sure the **author** can compile it on their system, but what about **everyone** else?
     - Won't compile on standard compilers
         - Love seeing quotes like "If you manage to get this to work on gfortran, please let me know" (since they're using some proprietary compiler).
-    - Sometimes languages updated without being backwards compatible.
+    - Sometimes languages update without being backwards compatible.
 Or sometimes a program was written specifically for PowerPC Macintosh computers in the mid-2000's.
-        - Too bad that means it is either **extremely painful** to make the software usable (with much time and effort), or impossible.
+        - Too bad that means it is either **extremely painful** to make the software usable (with much time and effort), or impossible to use on a modern OS (or modern hardware).
 * Compatibily issues
     - Oh, you've altered the format to have additional headers that you haven't documented (that are not standard).
-Now when I try to read it with some other software it crashes. **THANKS**
+Now when I try to read it with some other software, that expects the standard format, it crashes.
+    **THANKS** for not even telling me (see documentation issues), and not providing a solution.
     - Or, cannot handle the new v7 sac format (it came out in 2020, it's currently 2023).
 * Age:
-    - A lot of scientific software is dated, extremely dated.
-Many very smart people have spent a lot of time thinking and implementing new ideas in the realm of programming.
+    - A lot of scientific software is dated, **extremely** dated.
+        - Many very smart people have spent a lot of time thinking and implementing new ideas in the realm of programming.
-    Yet, in science, you'll still see a lot of **new** code written in extremely old standards (like FORTRAN77 for instance, not even modern FORTRAN...).
+        - Yet, in science, you'll still see a lot of **new** code written in extremely old standards (like FORTRAN77 for instance, not even modern FORTRAN...).
     - This means that there are better ways to write code, that is clear and robust, to do the tasks we need done.
 Let's try to actually use that progress.